dagostinelli/maintenancecosts/book/introduction.md

 Legend has it that 80%+ of total cost of a software project is in the maintenance portion of the project lifetime and not its initial construction.

+This is really a book of themes.
+I am not a professional writer.
+This is my first book.
+It's been a long time coming.

+3 reasons this book exists
+- scream it from the mountains, frustration, therapy
+- supports business, says what I keep telling you in person
+- legacy

+I actually attempted to write a different book before I wrote this one.

+It is said that you are a journeyman when you can explain your craft.

+I actually tried to write this book a long time ago.

+I'm writing this because I have something to say.

+I've been at this a long time.
+I'm ready to tell you now.

+When I think back on my career over all these years, I